seinecle/codapps/docs/generated-slides/subdir/general-prez-release-process_temp_pdf.md

 //ST: 'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

-== 1.
-Explaining the workflow
-//ST: 1.
-Explaining the workflow

 //ST: !
 We are developing an app on NetBeans, with a plugin with installed, called "Codename One".